shd101wyy/vscode-markdown-preview-enhanced/README.md

 ## Formatting litvis narratives

-It is possible to automatically format litvis-enabled markdown files including embedded Elm code blocks with [Prettier](https://prettier.io/), which is an opinionated code formatting tool.
+It is possible to automatically format litvis-enabled markdown files (including Elm code blocks) using [Prettier](https://prettier.io/), which is a popular code formatting tool.

 Prettier is available in VSCode via [`prettier-vscode`](https://github.com/prettier/prettier-vscode) extension, but it does not format literate Elm code blocks in markdown files out of the box.

+Please follow these steps to enable full-featured formatting support for litvis in VSCode:

 Please follow these steps to enable full-featured formatting support for litvis in VSCode: